G-Titan/CityNest/SECURITY.md

 ## Reporting a Vulnerability

-If you are facing trouble using the app create a pull request or email me with the version number of your app
+If you are facing trouble using the app create an issue and I will help you asap (maybe) or email me with the version number of your app